Sammy Guevara

-Samuel Guevara (born July 28, 1993) is an American professional wrestler signed to All Elite Wrestling (AEW), where he is a member of the Jericho Appreciation Society.
-He is a record tying three-time former AEW TNT Champion.
-He also appears in AEW's Mexico based partner promotion Lucha Libre AAA Worldwide (AAA), where is a former AAA Mixed Tag Team Champion with real life wife Tay Melo, and a former AAA Crusierweight Champion.
+Samuel Guevara (born July 28, 1993) is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he is a member of La Facción Ingobernable (LFI) and is a record tying three-time former AEW TNT Champion.
+He also appears in AEW's sister promotion Ring of Honor (ROH), where he is one-half of the ROH World Tag Team Champions with Rush in their first reign.
+He has previously worked for Lucha Libre AAA Worldwide (AAA), where he is a former AAA Mixed Tag Team Champion with real life wife Tay Melo, and a former AAA Cruiserweight Champion.

 Guevara made his professional wrestling debut in 2010 - after being trained by Booker T - beginning his career in Booker's Reality of Wrestling promotion.
 Throughout the 2010s, he worked for numerous U.S. companies, most notably Impact Wrestling.
 He has also wrestled in Japan with DDT Pro Wrestling.
 Guevara has been with AEW since the promotion's founding in 2019, featured early on as a member of Chris Jericho's first stable, The Inner Circle.

 Early life

-Sammy Guevara was born on July 28, 1993 in Houston, Texas to a Cuban father and an American mother.
+Sammy Guevara was born on July 28, 1993, in Houston, Texas, to a Cuban father and an American mother.
 He grew up in the nearby suburb of Katy, Texas, and his parents divorced when Sammy was young.
 Guevara became a fan of wrestling in 2004 when he went to a WWE Smackdown show in Houston where he saw Booker T and Rey Mysterio wrestle.
-He later decided he wanted to become a professional wrestler, so he went to Booker T’s Reality of Wrestling wrestling school in Houston in 2010.
+He later decided he wanted to become a professional wrestler, so he went to Booker T's Reality of Wrestling wrestling school in Houston in 2010.

 Professional wrestling career

 Early career (2010–2019)

-After graduating from Booker T's wrestling school, Guevara made his major promotion debut on January 5, 2013 for the National Wrestling Alliance (NWA).
+After graduating from Booker T's wrestling school, Guevara made his major promotion debut on January 5, 2013, for the National Wrestling Alliance (NWA).
 On April 7, 2016, Guevara wrestled a AAA tag team dark match with Tony Guevara (The Laredo Kid) against Los Matadores (Primo and Epico Colón).
 Guevara first worked for Impact Wrestling in 2017 on its weekly TV show, Impact Xplosion, in a tag team match (with Davey Richards) against Drago and Taiji Ishimori.
 Guevara was later in Impact's Super X Cup tournament, losing to Drago in its opening round.
 Guevara debuted for Pro Wrestling Guerrilla (PWG) in its 2017 Battle of Los Angeles tournament, advancing to the quarterfinals.
+Also in 2017, Guevera attended a tryout for WWE at their Performance Center and did a handful of dark matches for the promotion, but was not signed.
 At PWG's May 2018 Bask In His Glory event, Guevara wrestled PWG World Champion WALTER in the main event for the title.
 On December 7, 2017, Guevara debuted in Major League Wrestling (MLW), and appeared many times on its TV show (MLW Fusion) in 2018.
 Guevara won the PWFP Ultimate Championship from Raja Naveed at the "Rumble in Pakistan" event on April 28, 2019, but was later stripped of the title for going 340+ days without making any title defenses.